Tank1334/Onboarding-Newbies/chapter_01/day_03.md

   #### 10. NameService
   - The NameService in HDFS is a logical grouping of NameNodes in a federated setup.
 It facilitates the use of multiple NameNodes in the cluster, each managing a distinct namespace volume.
-  - NameServices allow for horizontal scalability of the namespace, as additional NameNodes can be added to handle more files and directories.
   - Each NameService is configured with one or more NameNodes for redundancy and high availability, ensuring the file system's resilience and reliability.

 #### 11. Block Report